 DIY Home Owner

-It is certainly possible to install artificial grass yourself.
+Yes!
+You can install artificial grass yourself.

 Most people get the experts to complete some or all of the job, so the joins are hidden, the sand infill is level, and the finished result looks like real grass.
-That said, if you’ve done a bit of landscaping around home before you will find our simple DIY guide super easy to follow.
+That said, if you’ve done a bit of landscaping around home before you will find our simple DIY guide and video tutorial super easy to follow.

 Top reasons Kiwi DIYers love SmartGrass